 Authorization: Bearer rly_live_xxxxxxxxxxxxxxxxxxxx

 All RelayOS API keys begin with the prefix rly_live_.
 A request without a valid Authorization header, or with a revoked or malformed key, receives a 401 response.
-Here is a complete example showing the header in context:

 curl -X POST https://api.relayos.com.br/v1/messages \